-4.1 Information Disclosure Pursuant to the Notifications, Rules or Regulations of The Stock Exchange of Thailand and/or the Office of the Securities and Exchange Commission
+4.1 Information Disclosure Pursuant to the Notifications, Rules or Regulations of The Stock Exchange of Thailand and/or the Office of the Securities and Exchange Commission:

-In 2018, the information disclosure of the Company as following:
+In 2019, the information disclosure of the Company as following:

 - Disclosed all information necessary for the investors and shareholders to make decisions according to the regulations of The Stock Exchange of Thailand and the Office of the Securities and Exchange Commission.
 This included the financial reports relating to the financial status and operating performance of the Company on a semiannual and annual basis after reviewed or audited by the licensed auditor, as well as the Management Discussion and Analysis (MD&A) of the Company, its subsidiaries and its joint venture for a period of six-month.
-The Company also reported its progress of the business rehabilitation to The Stock Exchange of Thailand and the Office of the Securities and Exchange Commission quarterly. - Distributed the 2017 Annual Report (Form 56-2) to the Board of Directors, as the Plan Administrator and informed such information to The Stock Exchange of Thailand, the Office of the Securities and Exchange Commission and the Ministry of Commerce within the period required by law. - Submitted Form 56-1 for the year ending 31 December 2017 to The Stock Exchange of Thailand and the Office of the Securities and Exchange Commission within 3 months from the end of accounting period of the Company as required by law.
+The Company also reported its progress of the business rehabilitation to The Stock Exchange of Thailand and the Office of the Securities and Exchange Commission quarterly. - Reported the progress of elimination of grounds for delisting and the progress of the implementation of the rehabilitation plan for quarter 1, 2 and 3 of the year 2019 to The Stock Exchange of Thailand and the Office of the Securities and Exchange Commission.

+- Distributed the Annual Report (Form 56-2) to the Board of Directors, as the Plan Administrator and informed such information to The Stock Exchange of Thailand, the Office of the Securities and Exchange Commission and the Ministry of Commerce within the period required by law. - Submitted Form 56-1 to The Stock Exchange of Thailand and the Office of the Securities and Exchange Commission within 3 months from the end of accounting period of the Company as required by law.